 Is Hot Yoga Healthy?

 Yoga itself is a healthy practice.
 Comparatively, there isn’t as much research on hot yoga, but studies out have identified some clear benefits (and a few downsides).
-One International Journal of Health, Wellness & Society “The Risks and Mental Health Benefits of Hot Yoga Participation for Adults with Anxiety and/or Depression” View Source found mood improvements post-yoga practice in people with anxiety and depression, as well as decreased symptoms long-term.
-Another International Journal of Yoga “Cardiovascular, Cellular, and Neural Adaptations to Hot Yoga versus Normal-Temperature Yoga” View Source study looked at the benefits of hot yoga versus non-hot yoga, and found that they both promoted cardiovascular fitness equally.
-Stretching when your muscles are warm can also increase flexibility and range of motion Journal of strength and conditioning research “Bikram yoga training and physical fitness in healthy young adults” View Source .
+International Journal of Health, Wellness & Society “The Risks and Mental Health Benefits of Hot Yoga Participation for Adults with Anxiety and/or Depression” View Source found mood improvements post-yoga practice in people with anxiety and depression, as well as decreased symptoms long-term.
+International Journal of Yoga “Cardiovascular, Cellular, and Neural Adaptations to Hot Yoga versus Normal-Temperature Yoga” View Source study looked at the benefits of hot yoga versus non-hot yoga, and found that they both promoted cardiovascular fitness equally.
+Stretching when your muscles are warm can also increase Journal of strength and conditioning research “Bikram yoga training and physical fitness in healthy young adults” View Source .
 (This increased flexibility can encourage overextension and potential injury, though, so it’s important to not get carried away in a stretch and pay attention to cues from your instructor.)

 The bottom line: Hot yoga is “healthy” in that it strengthens your body, provides anti-stress benefits, and promotes cardiovascular health.
 If you love the heated aspect of hot yoga, feel free to flow and sweat away.
 If you prefer non-heated classes, you’ll gain many of the same benefits.